Skip to main content

 Written by Editor

-Updated over 12 months ago
+Updated over a week ago

-An example that would be considered a violation:
+This example would be considered a violation:

-1. A Cash account has a current cash balance of $10,000.
+1. A cash account has a current cash balance of $10,000.

-2. On Trade Date, the account buys $10,000 worth of stock in symbol "ABC" and then sells the same $10,000 worth of "ABC" on the same day
+2. On Trade Date, the account buys $10,000 worth of "ABC" stock and then sells the same $10,000 worth of "ABC" on the same day.

 Still got questions?
 Contact TradeUP Customer Support by email at support@tradeup.com or reach out to us on Live Chat!